 About a.d.
 303, the emperor Diocletian embarked upon a systematic persecution of the Christians, at first demanding that they surrender their bibles, and then demanding that they offer incense to him, both intolerable to the faithful.
 A number of Christians, however, did in fact offer up the books, turn in other Christians and offer incense to the emperor in an effort to save their own lives.
 Some avoided having to make the difficult choices and simply fled for their lives.
-In the year 311, many who had not succumbed to the pressures of the pagan emperor were outraged that a bishop,
+In the year 311, many who had not succumbed to the pressures of the pagan emperor were outraged that a bishop, Felix of Aptunga, had consecrated Caecilian as Bishop of Carthage.
+They felt that Felix, by having bowed to the pressures to save his own life, had become apostate and therefore unworthy of his episcopal ministry.
+A schism ensued which lasted for the better part of a century.

 Sound familiar?
 Many of the themes that played themselves out in the Donatist schism are at work in Anglicanism today, and unfortunately, those of us on the "reasserter" side of the argument are all too open to the siren song of our ancient brethren who, rather than accept the fallenness of their brethren simply wandered off and established their own jurisdiction.